mesonbuild/wrapdb/subprojects/packagefiles/openssl/README.md

 Generated files in `generated-config` directory, after which you can try to build it. `create_release.py` will run it as part of the release process, so it doesn't need to be included in Git.

+When running on Windows, make sure to set the `PERL` environment variable to MSYS2 Perl (`/usr/bin/perl`).
+UCRT64 Perl etc.'s `system` command treat the argument as a process path, instead of spawning a shell.

 ## Acknowledgement
 This OpenSSL port wouldn't be possible without [Node.js project](https://github.com/nodejs/node) under [MIT license](https://github.com/nodejs/node/blob/master/LICENSE), whose OpenSSL build system was decomposed and heavily refactored.